WHO WE ARE

 Harold has lived in the area since 1979.
 He has a strong interest in the environment including preserving and protecting Ontario’s Greenbelt, sustainable native plant gardening, protecting pollinators and advocating for a quieter and more sustainable Toronto.
 A retired architect, Harold also assists with development issues.

 Tom has been a resident of the community since 1987.
 Co-founder and retired CEO of Ticketmaster Canada, Tom is primarily focussed on the safety of our sidewalks and streets regardless of how you use them.

 HISTORY OF LPRO

-Many years later, on November 10, 1987, the resident group incorporated as Lytton Park Residents’ Organization Inc. Since then LPRO has maintained a high level of involvement in many important community issues serving the best interests of our residents.
+Many years later, in 1987, the resident group incorporated as Lytton Park Residents’ Organization Inc. Since then LPRO has maintained a high level of involvement in many important community issues serving the best interests of our residents.